How to avoid machine learning pitfalls: a guide for academic researchers: Introduction

 \section{Introduction}

 It's easy to make mistakes when applying machine learning (ML), and these mistakes can result in ML models that fail to work as expected when applied to data not seen during training and testing \citep{liao2021are}.
 This is a problem for practitioners, since it leads to the failure of ML projects.
 However, it is also a problem for society, since it erodes trust in the findings and products of ML \citep{gibney2022ai}.

 This guide aims to help newcomers avoid some of these mistakes.
 It's written by an academic, and focuses on lessons learnt whilst doing ML research in academia.
 Whilst primarily aimed at students and scientific researchers, it should be accessible to anyone getting started in ML, and only assumes a basic knowledge of ML techniques.
 However, unlike similar guides aimed at a more general audience, it includes topics that are of a particular concern to academia, such as the need to rigorously evaluate and compare models in order to get work published.

 To make it more readable, the guidance is written informally, in a \textit{Dos and Don'ts} style.
 It's not intended to be exhaustive, and references (with publicly-accessible URLs where available) are provided for further reading.
-Since it doesn't cover issues specific to particular academic subjects, it's recommended you also consult subject-specific guidance where available (e.g.\ \cite{stevens2020recommendations} for medicine).
-Feedback is welcome, and it is expected that this document will evolve over time.
-For this reason, if you cite it, please include the arXiv version number (currently v3). { }
+Since it doesn't cover issues specific to particular academic subjects, it's recommended that readers also consult subject-specific guidance where available, e.g.\ in clinical medicine \citep{stevens2020recommendations}, genomics \citep{whalen2022navigating}, environmental research \citep{zhu2023machine}, materials science \citep{karande2022strategic}, business and marketing \citep{van2022overcoming}, computer security \citep{arp2022and} and social science \citep{malik2020hierarchy}.

+The review is divided into five sections. \nameref{before} covers issues that can occur early in the ML process, and focuses on the correct use of data and adequate consideration of the context in which ML is being applied. \nameref{build} then covers pitfalls that occur during the selection and training of models and their components. \nameref{evaluate} presents pitfalls that can lead to an incorrect understanding of model performance. \nameref{compare} then extends this to the situation where models are being compared, discussing how common pitfalls can lead to misleading findings. \nameref{report} focuses on reproducibility and factors that can lead to incomplete or deceptive reporting.